strimzi/strimzi.github.io/_posts/2025-03-26-phased-strimzi-upgrade-example.md

 	S_044(Strimzi 0.44) --> K_C(Kafka C)
 ```

-After a burn-in period, where we are happy with the stability of the cluster, our client side canary jobs are stable and no client teams are reporting issues, we begin to move the rest of the fleet.
+After a burn-in period, we are happy with the stability of the cluster and no client teams are reporting issues.
+So we begin to move the rest of the fleet.

 ```mermaid
 flowchart TD